Ambulatory Block Education Thursdays

 Every Monday through Friday at 4 PM residents on inpatient services at both Strong Memorial Hospital and Highland Hospital gather to sign out their sicker patients to the evening team before going home.
 During these sign-out rounds, the inpatient Chief Resident makes a brief educational presentation on a topic related to a patient currently on service, often related to the discussion from morning report.

-Noon conferences are held five days a week at both Strong Memorial Hospital and Highland Hospital.
-Each year, the series begins with coverage of common medical emergencies.
-For the remainder of the year, the conference series covers core topics in ambulatory and inpatient internal medicine.
-Also included are monthly journal club, twice-monthly EKG conference, and monthly morbidity and mortality conference.
-On the first Friday of each month, noon conference is a program business meeting, so residents can discuss issues and concerns with the Chief Residents and Program Directors.
-Other Friday noon conferences (referred to as Fun Fridays) cover a wide range on entertaining non-medical topics.
+Noon conferences, which always include substantial lunches, are held five days a week at both Strong Memorial Hospital and Highland Hospital.
+Each year, the series begins with coverage of common medical emergencies, such as “Chest Pain,” “Septic Shock,” “Approach to Shortness of Breath.”
+For the remainder of the year, the conference series covers core topics in internal medicine.
+Also included are EKG conferences, Morbidity & Mortality conferences, and “Professors Rounds,” in which a master subspecialty teacher is presented a case in their field as an unknown that they “think out loud” through, while involving residents in the thinking process.
+On the first Friday of each month, noon conference at Strong is a Residency Program business meeting, so residents can discuss issues and concerns with the Program Directors and Chief Residents.
+One Friday noon conference each month is devoted to a wellness curriculum (including, for example, mindfulness, resiliency, and financial health).

 Medical Grand Rounds